arashrad/Comp551_project3/README.md

 logistic_regression_color_histogram.py:
 - create a folder in you codes directory and name it files
 - put all your .npy files inside that folder and run the code

+nnModel.py includes the model used to construct the single-layered neural network

+nn.py includes the code to run the model

+The global variables are parameters that the user can change

+Execute'python nn.py' to run the file